serocha/bingo-project/README.md

-# bingo-project
+# Bingo
-A bingo pair project for school
+This is a school project that aims to recreate a game of bingo using JavaFX.
+Rather than use numbers, it uses pictures for the cells.